-The Fund can invest a limited part of its assets in emerging markets.
-In emerging and less developed markets, the legal, judicial and regulatory infrastructure is still being developed and as a result of this, there may be a degree of legal uncertainty for both local and foreign market shareholders.
+The Fund is permitted to make investments in emerging markets.
+In emerging and less developed markets, the legal, judicial and regulatory infrastructure is still being developed and as a result of this, there may be a degree of legal uncertainty for both local and foreign market participants.
 In some markets the risks for investors may be higher.